SPARQL-Anything/sparql.anything/README.md

 ### The function `fx:literal`
 The function `fx:literal( ?a , ?b )` builds a literal from the string representation of `?a`, using `?b` either as a typed literal (if a IRI is given) or a lang code (if a string of length of two is given).

+### The function `fx:bnode`
+The function `fx:bnode( ?a) ` builds a blank node enforcing the node value as local identifier.
+This is useful when multiple construct templates are populated with bnode generated on different query solutions but we want them to be joined in the output RDF graph.
+Apparently, the standard function `BNODE` does generate a new node for each query solution (see issue [#273](https://github.com/SPARQL-Anything/sparql.anything/issues/273) for an explanatory case).

 ## Usage
 ### Command line interface